rajeshmunish/demo-gpt/README.md

 ## How It Works

-1. **SQLite Database**:
+1. **SQL SERVER Database**:

-   The app uses SQLite to create a table representing a company's finances.
-It holds fields like revenue, expenses, and profit.
+   The app uses MS SQL to connect the datasbase based on given config.

 2. **Schema Retrieval**: